 The Grantsmanship Center Consulting Service, launched in 2011, is a natural extension of our training programs and publications.
-In keeping with our philosophy of capacity-building for the nonprofit sector, the Center focuses on helping individuals and organizations build essential skills and competencies.
+The Center focuses on building capactiy by helping individuals and organizations build essential skills and competencies.
 We don’t do the work for you—we teach you how to do it.

-In addition to assisting staff at public and private nonprofit organizations, we also provide consultation to grantmakers, assisting in the revision of application guidelines and review processes.
+In addition to workinbg with staff at public and private nonprofit organizations we also provide consultation to grantmakers, assisting in the revision of application guidelines and review processes.